New Hampshire Recording Laws: Consent Rules and Penalties

 When Is Recording Legal?

-- When all parties consent to the recording
+- All parties give their consent to the recording before it begins

 When Is Recording Illegal?

-- Recording any private conversation without all-party consent
+- You record any private conversation without obtaining consent from every participant

 New Hampshire Video Recording Laws

-New Hampshire’s wiretapping law primarily addresses audio interception:
+New Hampshire's wiretapping law primarily addresses audio interception.
+The rules for video recording depend on whether audio is captured:

-- Silent video in public is generally permitted
+- Silent video recording in public spaces is generally permitted because no oral communication is intercepted

-- Hidden cameras capturing audio are prohibited without consent
+- Hidden cameras that capture audio in private settings are prohibited without consent from all parties

 Recording in the Workplace